 After arriving in England, the animals were transported by van to Stanstead, England, where they rejoined their trainers and riders and rested for about 24 hours to shake off any jetlag before continuing their training.
 "These horses are all very, very fit and have been working all year," Morris says.
 She reports that none of the horses had any issues that prevented them from training after their arrived in Stanstead.

 The U.S. Equestrian Federation and the U.S. Olympic Committee split the cost of transporting the animals to England.
 They did not disclose the cost, but shipping expert Tim Dutta, whose company arranges all of the travel for the USEF, told NPR that FedEx charges by the pound — no small fee for animals that each weigh about 1,100 pounds or more.

 The American horses aren't unique in their travels.
 Some of Canada's equine athletes flew from Washington, D.C., according to the Horse Junkies United blog.
-Horses from Australia recently took similar flights, although their trips took about three times as long as those from Newark to London.
 European horses had it the easiest: a shuttle through the Eurotunnel takes just 35 minutes, according to a report from Reuters.